Our impact: How our research led to the psychiatric drug lithium being tested as a way to prevent bowel cancer

 The trial is set to recruit 10 young adult patients with FAP and will observe the patients before, during and after treatment with lithium for a total of 18 months.
 The researchers will collect evidence on the preventive effect of lithium on mutant stem cells and polyp formation, as well as test the safety profile of lithium.
 Results of the clinical trial are likely to build the basis for larger trials with more patients.

 The support from Worldwide Cancer Research was essential and it provided the first insights into how different mutations impact on cell competition in the intestine for various mutations.
-It really laid to groundwork for these discoveries and without the help of Worldwide Cancer Research we would not have been able to now try and get these important finding to patients.
+It really laid the groundwork for these discoveries and without the help of Worldwide Cancer Research we would not have been able to now try and get these important finding to patients.

 It can take decades to go from that first discovery in the lab to a new treatment or cure for cancer.
 Breakthrough's like this are only possible thanks to the kindness and generosity of people like you.
 Join our Curestarter community today and help us start the cancer cures of the future.